YanuX-Framework/yanux-framework.github.io/index.md

           - Tested on GNU/Linux but it should also work on Windows and macOS.
           - Currently this CLI application also incorporates the desktop version of the __Indoor Positioning Client__.

-Basides the framework itself, we have developed an indoor positioning solution comprised of:
+Besides the framework itself, we have developed an indoor positioning solution comprised of:
 - [__Indoor Positioning Server__](https://github.com/YanuX-Framework/YanuX-IPSServer)
 - __Indoor Positioning Clients__:
      - [__Android__](https://github.com/YanuX-Framework/YanuX-AndroidIPSApp)